josegonzalez/josediazgonzalez.com/about/index.markdown

 ---
 layout: default
 title: Jose Diaz-Gonzalez
-lead: Technical Director @ Plotly
+lead: Software Engineer
 full_page: true
 disable_categories: true
 ---

 ## Summary

-I'm a Technical Director based in New York, New York with an interest in Application Deployment and Server Monitoring.
-My background is originally as a software developer, something which I continue to do in my spare time through open source.
+I'm a Software Engineer based in New York, New York with an interest in Application Deployment and Server Monitoring.
 I've been doing this since around 2008 and sometimes I blog [on this website]({{ site.url }}/).

-### Current
+### Previously

+- Staff Engineer @ SeatGeek, Inc.
+  <div class="time-period">Oct 2020 - June 2023</div>
+  - Led technical work to modernize our deployment tooling, enabling an SaaS approach to the software supporting back office operations for the Cowboys, Saints, Cavaliers, and other Big 4 sports clients
+  - Worked in partnership with RnD teams to onboard all CI - mobile and otherwise - to our cloud platform
+  - Rewrote release tooling to support ongoing migration from Nomad to Kubernetes with minimal engineering interaction
+  - Worked with HRBPs and other tech leads to bring both education, mentorship, cross-departmental training opportunities to the broader engineering organization
+  - Product Manager for Release Engineering team, working to both increase velocity as well as improve the teams ability to understand, design, and build resilient systems in a manner that proves value to the business before major investment
+  - Active participant in incident management process, including on-call, postmortem, and remediation work

 - Technical Director @ Plotly, Inc.
-  <div class="time-period">2019 - Current</div>
+  <div class="time-period">Mar 2019 - Oct 2020</div>
   - Managed internal engineering team
   - Lead migration of infrastructure from GCP to Azure via Terraform
   - Prototyped Dash Enterprise Workspaces, an IDE for Analytic applications in the cloud